 The Greater Washington Smart Region Movement combines both the P3 model and regional municipal collaboration.
 Phoenix is among the cities delving into this approach for smart development and devising refined technological solutions.
 The approach could help to smooth innovation interconnectivity across borders and include a greater number of citizens, which ultimately has the potential to reduce the digital divide and ensure no one is left behind.

 Many consider Washington, DC a leader in the tech and smart city space, having been among the first to use data collection, provide free Wi-Fi and test dockless mobility programs in a deliberate way.
 Fostering collaboration through this new group likely will accelerate smart growth for the region by leveraging advancements in nearby areas, such as Amazon's HQ2, slated to arrive in the DC suburbs of Arlington and Alexandria, VA.
+Recommended Reading:

 GREATER WASHINGTON BOARD OF TRADE Greater Washington launches the most comprehensive cross-sector partnership for smart regional growth in the United States